GCSE Grade Boundaries 2024: The New Grading System Explained

 Summary of ALL GCSE Maths Papers (2024)

-What’s the difference between the new and old grades and how do they compare?
+The difference between the new and old GCSE grade boundaries

 The new grading system runs from 9-1, with 1 being the lowest grade and 9 being the highest grade.
 The old system ran from A*-G.

 The new numerical system allows more differentiation among the higher grades.
 Grades 4-6 cover grades B and C and grades 7-9 cover the top grades of A and A* in the old system.
-Grade 9 is considered higher than an A* and roughly the top 20% of GCSE students who achieve a grade 7 or above will achieve a grade 9.
+Grade 9 is considered higher than an A*.
+Roughly, the top 20% of GCSE students who achieve a grade 7 or above will achieve a grade 9.

 GCSE grade boundaries grade structures